MoMus2000/Boa/README.md

 I ran the fibonacci function (recursive) no memoization for n = 35 for both my implementations and compared the output to CPython.

+### TreeWalk Interpreter Stats

+Stats for both Boa implementations in Go and Python are for the TreeWalk interpreter

+CPython : Python Baseline
+PyPy    : PyPy   Baseline

 |  CPython | Boa (Go) | Boa (Py) | Boa (PyPy) |
 |----------|----------|----------|----------- |